raj-gun/NonSysID/supplimentray_information/README.md

 that precisely captures such behaviour is often challenging, if not impossible \[28\]–\[32\].
 These challenges are critical when applying system identification to specific domains.
-The following section outlines the features in the ‘NonSysId’ package, designed to address these issues.
+The following section outlines the features in the `NonSysId` package, designed to address these issues.

 # Features in NonSysId

-The ‘NonSysId’ package introduced in this paper implements an OFR-based system identification methodology designed to address the key issues mentioned in the latter part of the previous section.
+The `NonSysId` package introduced in this paper implements an OFR-based system identification methodology designed to address the key issues mentioned in the latter part of the previous section.
 This is achieved by integrating and extending several OFR variants already available in the literature \[22\], \[23\], \[33\], along with a proposed simulation-based model selection procedure.
-A notable feature of ‘NonSysId’ is the implementation of the iterative-OFR (iFRO) variant
+A notable feature of `NonSysId` is the implementation of the iterative-OFR (iFRO) variant
 \[33\] of the OFR algorithm.
 Additionally, the PRESS-statistic-based term selection \[22\], \[23\] is integrated with the iOFR, complemented by simulation-based model selection.
 These enhancements enable robust term selection (compared to the ERR), built-in cross-validation, and the ability to produce models with long-horizon prediction capabilities and simulation stability \[34\].
-With these features, the ‘NonSysId’ package makes system identification feasible for real-time applications, such as fault diagnosis in engineering or the analysis of electrophysiology activity in medical settings, where inputs may not be persistently exciting and separate datasets for validation may be unavailable.
+With these features, the `NonSysId` package makes system identification feasible for real-time applications, such as fault diagnosis in engineering or the analysis of electrophysiology activity in medical settings, where inputs may not be persistently exciting and separate datasets for validation may be unavailable.
-‘NonSysId’ is the only open-sourced package that directly address the limitations of the original OFR algorithm.
-For NARX models, where the candidate term set can be extensive and computationally demanding in the iFRO algorithm, ‘NonSysId’ incorporates methods to reduce the candidate term set, significantly speeding up the forward selection process.
+`NonSysId` is the only open-sourced package that directly address the limitations of the original OFR algorithm.
+For NARX models, where the candidate term set can be extensive and computationally demanding in the iFRO algorithm, `NonSysId` incorporates methods to reduce the candidate term set, significantly speeding up the forward selection process.
 Moreover, the package includes correlation-based residual analysis techniques for nonlinear model validation \[35\].